Debridement is the removal of tissue that makes up a verruca as well as any overlying callus

 - It does not require the use of local anaesthetic

 Similar treatments/Services that could help

 There are other verruca treatments available which may be offered depending on the outcome of a patient assessment.
+As with any verruca treatment intervention, nothing is 100% guaranteed to be effective, some treatments may work for some but not others.
 These alternative treatments include;

 To book an appointment with one of our podiatrists or for a free consultation please contact us on firstname.lastname@example.org or call 0330 088 4222.